MetalWorkerTools/CNCR/README.md

 ## Use [**Issues**](https://github.com/MetalWorkerTools/CNCR/issues) to report a bug or request a feature
 <p>&nbsp;</p>

-## Version 1.2.5 is released on 12-2020
+## Version 1.2.7 is released on 01-2021

 ### New in this version:
-* Changed the support site to GitHub.
+* Added user settable macro’s for locking and unlocking the table using a second stepper.

 <p>&nbsp;</p>